RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

   }
 ```

-Those properties, excepted pluginInstanceId, which is a common plugin property, are detailed in following subsections.
+Those properties, excepted pluginInstanceId which is a common plugin property, are detailed in following subsections.

-## Attributes property
+## attributes property

-**For each attribute specified in plugin-info.json**, the attributes object will hold, as attribute name key, an **AttributeModelWithBounds**.
-That object contains the following fields, by significance order for criterion development:
+**For each attribute specified in plugin-info.json**, the attributes object will hold an **AttributeModelWithBounds** with [attribute.name] key.
+That object contains the following fields (the shape can be found in web_modules/utils/plugins/src/shapes/AttributeModelWithBounds.js):
-* `jsonPath`: *{string}* Attribute path (fragments and properties), to be used within OpenSearch requests
+* `jsonPath`: *{string}* Attribute path, to be used within OpenSearch requests
 * `label`: *{string}* Attribute label
 * `description`: *{string}* Attribute description
 * `boundsInformation`: *{object}* Current context's bounds information for range attributes (date or numbers), compound of fields: